Justin Lee Collins: Television and film

 In 2002, Collins made shows for Bravo and MTV and became the host of the companion show for the first series of Strictly Come Dancing.
 He was replaced by Claudia Winkleman the following year and the show moved from BBC Three to BBC Two.

-In 2005 and 2006, Collins presented The Games: Live At Trackside on E4 alongside Caroline Flack.
+In 2005 and 2006, Collins presented The Games: Live at Trackside on E4 alongside Caroline Flack.
 The series was the companion show to Channel 4's sports-based reality programme The Games.

 He was one of the presenters of Channel 4 and Paramount's Flipside TV.

 He fronted a series for Channel 4 entitled The Convention-Crasher, aired in late 2007 and early 2008, in which he learned skills such as clowning and ventriloquism in an attempt to win prizes at professional conventions.

 On 7 May 2007, he was a guest presenter on The New Paul O'Grady Show on Channel 4 when O'Grady took a break.
 Collins appeared on Top Gear with Alan Carr on 22 June 2008, for the Star in a Reasonably-Priced Car segment.

 In June 2008, a show was aired on Sky One entitled Justin Lee Collins: 180, which followed his quest to be a professional darts player.
 In the show, he practised with Keith Deller and played in the BDO International Open on 15 June 2008.
-He lost in the first round 3-0 in legs to county player Stuart Bousfield, who was in the top 100 in the BDO rankings at the time.
+He lost in the first round 3–0 in legs to county player Stuart Bousfield, who was in the top 100 in the BDO rankings at the time.

 He signed a £3 million deal with ITV for a show which focused on topical issues, but with a comedic twist, titled The Justin Lee Collins Show on ITV2 which ran from March to May 2009.
-That year he became the host of the Sky 1 show Oops tv, which shows home videos of people doing stupid things and things going badly wrong.
-That August he appeared on JLC Is, a six-part series on Sky 1 HD depicting the comedian taking on challenges to become a Mexican wrestler, a surfer, a ballroom dancer, a ten-pin bowler, a high diver and a West End star.
+That year he became the host of the Sky One show Oops TV, which shows home videos of people doing stupid things and things going badly wrong.
+That August he appeared on JLC Is, a six-part series on Sky One depicting the comedian taking on challenges to become a Mexican wrestler, a surfer, a ballroom dancer, a ten-pin bowler, a high diver and a West End star.
 The following month on 11 September, whilst being interviewed on BBC Radio 1's Chris Moyles Show it was announced Collins had signed an exclusive deal with Channel 5, and he confirmed he would therefore not be making another series of The Justin Lee Collins Show for ITV2.
 On joining Five he hosted the game show Heads Or Tails, where players could win up to £1m by correctly calling coin flips, and a chat show called Good Times which was cancelled due to poor viewing figures.